Nitzana, Israel: Ancient Nitzana

+The Ottoman Empire and the British fought each other in the Sinai and Gaza regions of modern-day Egypt and Israel in 1917 during World War I. An Ottoman railway line that connected Be'er Sheva and Auja al Hafir was at the heart of the conflict.

+The railway was a strategically crucial piece of infrastructure that would greatly boost the Ottomans' military capabilities in the area as it was being expanded south and west from Auja al Hafir to the Suez Canal.
+The British and her allies therefore set their sights on it.

+Archaeological remains of the Ottoman Railway Water Tower at Nitzana National Park.

 Modern village

 The modern village was founded in 1987 by Aryeh Eliav, a former member of the Knesset for several left-wing parties, and was named after the Nabatean city.
 It also gives its name to the Nitzana Border Crossing, formerly Auja al-Hafir.
 It was the site of Operation Volcano in 1955, an Israeli raid against Egyptian positions.
 On 18 June 2012 an Israeli was killed in a terrorist attack near the village.